 [REVIEW] L’Oréal Blue Clay Mask Clear and Comfort (Before and After)

 Cruelty-free: I have no idea.
-I found a statement by L’Oreal claiming that they no longer test their products on animals, but the statement is a pretty lengthy one and includes a loophole or two which crueltyfreekitty talks about, if you care about this kind of stuff, check the link.
+I found a statement by L’Oreal claiming that they no longer test their products on animals, but it includes a loophole or two which crueltyfreekitty explains

 What you get: 48g

 Texture: Feels like whisked, smooth weightless butter.
 (Obviously I loved the texture)

 Ingredients: Formula 782796/8, Aqua / Water, Kaolin, Glycerin, Alcohol Denat., Isononyl Isononanoate, Cetearyl Alcohol, Mica, Ci 77891 / Titanium Dioxide, Stearic Acid, Stearyl Alcohol, Zinc Sulfate, Glyceryl Stearate Citrate, Cetearyl Glucoside, Sodium Hydroxide, Laminaria Saccharina Extract, Pyridoxine Hcl, Myristic Acid, Palmitic Acid, Moroccan Lava Clay, Capryloyl Glycine, Xanthan Gum, Montmorillonite, Butylene Glycol, Tocopherol, Phenoxyethanol, Ci 77499 / Iron Oxides, Ci 77510 / Ferric Ferrocyanide, Limonene, Hexyl Cinnamal, Parfum / Fragrance, B206058/1

 Isononyl Isononanoate: Skin-softening agent, can be found in cocoa and lavender oils.